I'm not a natural scientist, a fact that's obvious as I struggle to put on a company-issued white coat and shoe covers.

 Go with a big cage of males, stick your arm in there, and say, ‘Look, they’re not biting.’

 The stakes couldn't be much higher.
 Ebola might be stealing all the headlines of late, but dengue fever has killed many more people, comparatively.
-Around 25,000 people a year, most of them children, die after suffering flu-like symptoms, fevers, vomiting, even bleeding from the nose and mouth, according to the World Health Organization.
-Around 50 million people, worldwide, are affected by dengue.
+Around 25,000 people a year, most of them children, die after suffering flu-like symptoms, fevers, vomiting, even bleeding from the nose and mouth,

 It is the fastest growing mosquito-borne disease.
 There is no vaccine and no cure.
 And Brazil, with over a million cases a year, according to the country's health ministry, is one of the countries worse affected.